taliaqaiser1/tswd-portfolio/visualizing-government-debt.md

 We see that no shocking patterns pop-up for all these countries, we might  need to do a deeper dive into the 7 chosen countries to see if we can come up with some patterns.

-## Part 3: Debt-to-GDP ratio 1995-2021 of selected countries
+## Part 3: Debt-to-GDP ratio 1995-2021 of G7

-The government debt of countries in 2021 is shown in the next visualization, with 7 highlighted countries:
+The government debt of the G7 is shown in the next visualization.
+Countries:
 1. Canada
 2. Germany
 3. United Kingdom